i3v/GOST-Numeric-style-for-JurisM/README.md

 ## Folder structure

-Root folder should only contain style-folders, one-per-style.
+Root folder should only contain style-folders, one-per-style ( the only two exceptions are "JurisM_exampleCitations_template.dotx" and "README.md").
-(Each style is a bibliography-citation format, required by some journal)
+Each style is a bibliography-citation format, required by some journal.

 Each style should contain: